 - 1. Click the Configure context tab in the toolbar. - In the Navigation Window, select System > Config/Image Control.
-The Switch Image and Configuration Management page appears.

-- 3. If you are loading software from your computer (HTTP client), skip this step and go to the next.
-Otherwise, if you are loading software from a FTP/TFTP server, enter the server's information in the FTP/TFTP Settings section. - 4.
-In the Image Settings section, select the image version you want to replace (Image for Transfer). - If you are loading software from a FTP/TFTP server, enter the file name and click Get Image. - If you are loading software from your computer, click Browse.
+The Switch Image and Configuration Management page appears. - 3.
+If you are loading software from your computer (HTTP client), skip this step and go to the next.
+Otherwise, if you are loading software from a SFTP, FTP, or TFTP server, enter the server's information in the FTP/SFTP/TFTP Settings section. - 4.
+In the Image Settings section, select the image version you want to replace (Image for Transfer). - If you are loading software from a SFTP, FTP, or TFTP server, enter the file name and click Get Image. - If you are loading software from your computer, click Browse.
 In the File Upload Dialog, select the file and click OK.
 Then click Download via Browser.